Descanonge/neba/docs/source/configuration.rst

 remembering that each configuration file replaces the values of the previous one in the list.

+Despite not being easily readable, the JSON format is supported via :class:`.JsonLoader` and the builtin module :external+python:mod:`json`.
+The decoder and encoder class can be customized.

 The Yaml format will soon be supported via :class:`.YamlLoader` and a third party module to be chosen.